virtualsquare/virtualsquare.github.io/ideas/selfvirt.md

 how
 ----
 The current implementation named [purelibc](https://github.com/virtualsquare/purelibc) is based on an overlay library loaded over libc (it uses `LD_PRELOAD`).
-A specific "pure" target for the libc is in the future challegdes of VirtualSquare.
+A specific "pure" target for the libc is in the future challenges of VirtualSquare.
 (A pure C library does not include the interface functions to the system calls, a process can provide its own implementation of the system calls).

 where